 Through a new process prioritizing stakeholder engagement, all parties interested are invited in sit in on meetings to review analysis and planning that go into planning ratepayer-funded energy efficiency programs overseen by the CPUC.
 (This is part of the new “rolling portfolio” process through which Program Administrators create 5-year business plans for EE programming and funds.)
 To learn more, and stay updated on this fast-moving review process, sign up for email alerts with the EE Coordinating Committee.

-Get an overview of the BEYOND Program from Alexa Washburn at the Western Riverside Council of Governments:
+Get an overview of the BEYOND Program from Alexa Washburn at the Western Riverside Council of Governments (WRCOG) in this short video.
+(Or, learn more about WRCOG activities here.)

-Hear from CEC Commissioners Hochschild and McAllister in this webinar recording of the implications of SB 350 and AB 802 for California’s local governments:
+Hear from CEC Commissioners Hochschild and McAllister in this online presentation of the implications of SB 350 and AB 802 for California’s local governments.

 EE Coordinating Committee Meetings: 3/16 Public Sector Business Plan Meeting